 CRC's Grand Challenges

 The Communications Research Centre's Grand Challenges projects are designed to tackle fundamental problems facing our wireless future.
-Much of CRC's R&D is performed in pursuit of its three Grand Challenges: spectrum environment awareness; breaking the frequency barrier; and making better use of spectrum.
-Learn more.
+Much of CRC's R&D is performed in pursuit of its three Grand Challenges: spectrum environment awareness; making better use of spectrum; and breaking the frequency barrier.

 Spectrum environment awareness

 How do we currently use the spectrum?
 The truth is, we don't know.
 CRC researchers are working to develop a prototype system that will monitor and analyze spectrum usage in real time, a necessary first step in moving toward better management of the resource.

 With the explosion in demand for wireless services, many experts predict that we will face a spectrum crunch in the next 5 to 10 years.
 A vital first step in finding solutions to the dwindling amount of available spectrum is to understand our current spectrum usage: What spectrum is being used?
 When is it being used?
 Where is it being used?
 And are the networks running efficiently?

 But to answer these seemingly simple questions requires an extremely complex system, one capable of monitoring, then analyzing, billions of signals, sent over multiple frequencies in a geographic area the size of Canada.
 On top of that, to be truly useful the system must deliver the information to the user quickly, tracking the changing usage minute by minute, and provide answers to the user in a form that is easy to interpret.